portworx/px-docs/scheduler/kubernetes/install.md

 You can uninstall Portworx from the cluster using:

-1. Remove the PX-OCI service
+1. Remove the Portworx systemd service and terminate pods by labelling nodes as below.
+On each node, Portworx monitors this label and will start removing itself when the label is applied.
 ```bash
 kubectl label nodes --all px/enabled=remove --overwrite
 ```

 2. Monitor the PX pods until all of them are terminated
 ```bash
 kubectl get pods -o wide -n kube-system -l name=portworx